 Long-term trends in vehicle speed compliance show consistent compliance with speed limits across road and vehicle classes.

 - 46% of cars exceeded the speed limit on motorways

 - 10% of cars exceeded the speed limit on national speed limit single carriageways

 - 52% of cars exceeded the speed limit on 30mph roads

-- 86% of cars motorcycles exceeded the speed limit on 20mph roads
+- a greater proportion of cars exceeded the speed limit on weekdays than weekends

-Vehicle Headway data has been expanded to include cars, vans, motorcycles and buses.
-A lower proportion of cars (66%), vans (66%) and motorcycles (60%) were observed leaving the minimum recommended two second gap between themselves and the vehicle in front than articulated Heavy Goods Vehicles (87%), rigid HGVs (76%) or buses (80%).
+Vehicle Headway data shows a lower proportion of cars (74%), vans (74%) and motorcycles (66%) were observed leaving the minimum recommended two second gap between themselves and the vehicle in front than articulated Heavy Goods Vehicles (88%), rigid HGVs (80%) or buses (83%).

-For all vehicle types, average free flow speeds were very close to the appropriate speed limits on 30mph roads (27 to 32mph), above the speed limit on 20mph roads (21 to 27mph) and under the speed limit for most vehicles types on motorways and national speed limit single carriageways.
+For all vehicle types, average free flow speeds were very close to the appropriate speed limits on free flow 30mph roads and under the speed limit for vehicles on motorways and national speed limit single carriageways.